Saltillo: Land El Aguaje

 Located in the San Lorenzo Canyon southeast of the city of Saltillo.
 Composed of geological formations originated between the Upper Jurassic and Quaternary that facilitate the intense infiltration of water to the subsoil, thus allowing the constant recharge of the aquifers that supply drinking water to the city of Saltillo.On July 3, 2008, the Government of the State of Coahuila decided to buy the property, which was granted to Mexican Wildlife Protection in bailment on July 23, 2012, for its management and conservation.

 Sierra La Concordia

 It is the highest mountain in the municipality, reaches 3,462 meters above sea level.

 Sierra Catana

 The Sierra Catana mountain reaches 3,104 meters above sea level.

 Climate

-Saltillo has a semi-arid climate (Köppen climate classification BSh).
+Saltillo has a hot desert climate (Köppen climate classification: BWh), slightly too dry to be a hot semi-arid climate.
 Saltillo is located in the Chihuahuan Desert but temperatures are cooler than other desert cities in Mexico because it is located at an altitude of 1,600 meters (5,250 ft).
 Summers are slightly hot with cool nights, and winters are sunny but cool.
 Rainfall is scarce but more prominent in summer.
 Snowfall and sub-freezing temperatures are not unknown, but do not occur every year.